You want smart political talk without the meltdowns?

 As Donna Brazil points out, it was rigged.

-Anyway, and you know, now here we are.
+Anyway, and, you know, now here we are.

 She stole an election.

-And the media for the most part in this country has been quiet about all of this.
+And the media, for the most part, in this country, has been quiet about all of this.

-She described her mounting anxiety about Russia's theft of emails.
+In her book, she described her mounting anxiety about Russia's theft of emails.

-Well, Julian Hassan says it wasn't Russia.
+Well, Julian Assange says it was in Russia.

 As a matter of fact, Diane Feinstein, there's no evidence of it.